Graduate recruitment

 Step 2 – Panel interview

 If your written application is successful, you will be invited to attend a panel interview.
-We may use a variety of methods to assess your suitability against the advertised job through a face-to-face or virtual interview.
+We may use a variety of methods to assess your suitability against the advertised job within a face-to-face or virtual interview.

 Step 3 – Referee checks and applicant notifications